akauppi/svg.rx.js/DEV-TIPS/Remote Debugging.md

 # Remote Debugging

 Multitouch events cannot really be emulated on a regular (non-touch) desktop device, like a Mac.
-To develop for them, you need to attach an Android or iOS device with a USB cable to the development machine.
+To debug them, you need to attach the device with a USB cable to the development machine.[^1]

+[^1]: At least initially, in the case of iOS.

->This also expects that you are serving the demos locally, via `npm run serve`, e.g. in port 8080.
+The guidance below expects you are hosting the demos on the development machine (`npm run dev`) at `192.168.1.234:5000`.

 ## Android Remote Debugging